abi765/PayVaultManager_replit/README.md

 > **Note:** For testing only.
 Change passwords before using for real business.

+### Username Format

+Usernames must follow the format: `firstname.lastname`

+- **Only lowercase letters and dots allowed**
+- Examples: `john.doe`, `sarah.smith`, `ali.khan`
+- No spaces, underscores, hyphens, or numbers

+### Welcome Message

+After successful login, you'll see a personalized welcome toast:

+- Displays your first name (capitalized)
+- Shows your role (Administrator, Manager, or Viewer)
+- Example: "Welcome back, John!
+You are logged in as Administrator."

 ### User Roles

 PayVault has three user roles with different permissions: